Constraints on primordial non-Gaussianity from Quaia: Results

 in similar agreement with $\fNL=0$.
 Finally, the figure shows the constraints found using only the quasar-CMB lensing cross-correlations, which are more robust to the presence of residual contamination in the galaxy overdensity maps.
 The resulting constraints, assuming $p_\phi=1$, are

 We observe a marginal shift towards $\fNL=0$ with respect to our fiducial result, combined with a $\sim40\%$ increase in the statistical uncertainties.
+Repeating this analysis assuming $p_\phi=1.6$ we obtain

-In all cases, we find the posterior distribution on all parameters to be largely symmetric and close to Gaussian.
+with a degradation in the constraints comparable to the one obtained for the $p_{\phi}=1$ case.
+In all cases, we find the posterior distribution on all parameters to be mostly symmetric and close to Gaussian.
 Nevertheless, in all cases we report the median and two-sided 68\% confidence interval around it.

 These constraints are robust to our specific analysis choices and against several potential sources of systematic errors.
 We carry out a number of tests to quantify this, repeating our analysis for variations in the data vector and theory model.
-The resulting constraints obtained in these cases are listed in Table \ref{tab:results} and the impact on the $\fNL$ measurements is shown in Fig. \ref{fig:fnl_tests}.
+The resulting constraints obtained in these cases are listed in Table \ref{tab:results} and the impact on the $\fNL$ measurements is shown in Fig.~\ref{fig:fnl_tests}.

 First, we repeat our analysis focusing on different subsets of the data to quantify the level of internal consistency of our constraints.
 The result of considering only the galaxy-lensing cross-correlation was reported above.
-Removing these cross-correlations and using only the quasar auto-correlations (row 3 in Table \ref{tab:results}) results in a lower central value for $\fNL$, accompanied by a 90\% increase in the statistical uncertainties.
+Removing these cross-correlations and using only the quasar auto-correlations (row 4 in Table \ref{tab:results}) results in a lower central value for $\fNL$, accompanied by a 90\% increase in the statistical uncertainties.
 This is one of the largest shifts we observe across all our tests, and is mostly driven by the marginally higher bias value favoured by the quasar auto-correlation in the High-$z$ bin.